Waelson/Web-App-High-Availability-Cloudformation/README.md

 <h4>How use:</h4>
 Before you begin to use this repository, check you have installed AWS CLI in your machine.
 If you haven't installed it, please consider to visit <a href="https://docs.aws.amazon.com/cli/latest/userguide/install-bundle.html">AWS CLI Site</a> for more informations.
 <ul>
   <li>Into repository you will find two shell scripts files to create and update stack into Cloudformation.
-Use them to manipulate your Cloudformation stack or as reference to learning about Cloudformation commands via command line. </li>
+Use them to manipulate your Cloudformation stack or as reference to learning about Cloudformation commands on AWS CLI. </li>
   <li></li>
   <li></li>
 <ul>